waldiez/react/CONTRIBUTING.md

 ## Getting Started

-This project is a React application managed using yarn.
+This project is a React application managed using bun.
 To contribute, follow the steps below:

 ### Prerequisites